ConorWilliams/libfork/CODE_OF_CONDUCT.md

 # Code of Conduct

 * You will be judged by your contributions first, and your sense of humor second.
 * Nobody owes you anything.
-* Be nice to each other.